kshpytsya/requests-adapter-injector/README.md

 Adapter packages have to declare one or more `requests_adapter_injector.adaptor` entry_points, and are expected to require this package, to have it installed automatically.

-Note: `setup.py` is deliberately missing as editable install would not work for this package, as `src/requests_adapter_injector.pth` would no be installed.
+Note: this package will not work when installed as editable install because `src/requests_adapter_injector.pth` is not installed then.

 ## Existing transport adapter packages